From Anti:dote to The Old Man, here’s our guide to the best cocktail bars in Singapore

 Tel: +65 6725 3377

-One of the world’s best bars (12th, to be exact), Native takes inspiration from all around us and forages for authentic ingredients locally.
+What about: One of the world’s best bars (12th, to be exact), Native takes inspiration from all around us and forages for authentic ingredients locally.
 Sustainability is the name of the game at Native.
 Founded by Vijay Mudaliar, Native is committed to using local and regional produce and supporting local and regional craftsmen.
-The cocktail menu here is unique as well, utilising unorthodox ingredients such as ants, pulverised grasshoppers and obscure spirits.
+The cocktail menu here is unique as well, utilising unorthodox ingredients such as pulverised grasshoppers and obscure spirits.
 If the thought of having insects in your drink bugs you, their Pineapple Arrack should get your night going.

 52A Amoy Street